zmomen/rps/README.md

     - `ProcessReceipt` function takes in the echo Context, passes the POST request data to the `Processor` struct which calculates the points and returns a unique ID for that receipt for retrieval.
     - `GetReceiptPoints` function takes in the echo Context and a path parameter `id` to locate a receipt and return the award points.

-- `processor` package: This package contains the `Processor` struct which handles the business rules defined for calculating award points based on data in the receipt
+- `processor` package: This package contains the `Processor` struct which handles the business rules defined for calculating award points based on data in the receipt.

+#### Error handling
+-  in `processor`, basic error handling is available for date/time parsing.
+An explicit error is returned if parsing fails.
+This causes the API to return a `StatusInternalServerError`.

+- Similar functionality can be replicated to handle a variety of errors when calculating rewards.
+These errors will bubble up to the `handler` layer which will throw the appropriate HTTP status code error.

 #### Rationale and future improvement scenarios